Nutty Gluten-Free Bread

 That’s it!
 Okay, two hours plus later, and that’s it.
 I have only tasted it off of a spoon so far, not on any meat or in a meal yet, but it is definitely tasty.

 I am feeling pretty lethargic yet again today; but I think it’s due to the weather.
 It is rainy and gloomy here; the kind of day where you just want to snuggle on the couch with some reality TV and great snacks.
-Oh…if only. :smile:
+Oh…if only. 🙂

 I hope you all have a great day.
 Catch up with you soon.